yzhai64/fh-agents-course/units/en/unit2/smolagents/code_agents.md

 2. Then, the following while loop is executed:

-    2.1 `agent.write_memory_to_messages()` writes the agent's logs into a list of LLM-readable [chat messages](https://huggingface.co/docs/transformers/en/chat_templating).
+    2.1 The method `agent.write_memory_to_messages()` writes the agent's logs into a list of LLM-readable [chat messages](https://huggingface.co/docs/transformers/en/chat_templating).

     2.2 These messages are sent to a `Model`, which generates a completion.

-The completion is parsed to extract the action, which, in our case, could be a code snippet since we're working with a `CodeAgent`.
+    2.3 The completion is parsed to extract the action, which, in our case, could be a code snippet since we're working with a `CodeAgent`.

-    2.3 The action is executed.
+    2.4 The action is executed.

-    2.4 The results are logged into memory in an `ActionStep`.
+    2.5 The results are logged into memory in an `ActionStep`.

 At the end of each step, if the agent includes any function calls (in `agent.step_callback`), they are executed.
 Below, you can see an comparison diagram between a multi-step agent using the ReAct framework and a one step agent.